-I'm crying legit tears because of how hilariously ridiculous this list is.
-Steven Spielberg, Chirstopher Nolan and Tim Burton are the ultimate 'I don't know a single thing about film' picks.
+I'm crying legitimate tears because of how hilariously ridiculous this list is.
+Steven Spielberg, Christopher Nolan, and Tim Burton are the ultimate I don't know a single thing about film picks.
 Anyone who thinks they are even close to being one of the greatest film directors has definitely never been outside the Hollywood bubble.
 They make easy, mainstream movies disguised as thought-provoking films and, judging by this list, they do a pretty good job at fooling the masses.

-I'd tell you people to watch the works of the master, so you can understand what art is.
-But I now realise you are too weak for Bergman.
-It's best if you just watch the godawful thing that is Interstellar and go on Facebook saying how is the best thing you've ever watched.
+Call me pretentious, arrogant, or bitter - I don't care.
+It still doesn't erase the fact that you are probably one of those who doesn't watch foreign films because you don't like reading subtitles.
+I'd tell you to watch the works of the master so you can understand what art is.
+But I now realize you are too weak for Bergman.
+It's best if you just watch the godawful thing that is Interstellar and go on Facebook saying it's the best thing you've ever watched.
 I'll be here having a great laugh.

 Forrest Gump, Cast Away, Who Framed Roger Rabbit, The Walk, and the greatest trilogy of all time, the Back to the Future movies.
-He does all these movies that sound dumb and nonsensical on paper, but couldn't have more clarity on screen (in addition to charm).
+He does all these movies that sound dumb and nonsensical on paper but couldn't have more clarity on screen, in addition to charm.
 That's much more than the likes of David Lynch could say, whose films don't even make sense after multiple viewings.

 He makes weird movies, but they somehow make sense and relate to everyone.
 They are captivating enough to keep you watching.

-He directed such comedy classics as spaceballs and young frankenstein.
+He directed such comedy classics as Spaceballs and Young Frankenstein.